 |Link to publication Pre-print Media Attached File Attached|

 Call for Contributions

 If you would like to contribute a talk to this workshop, please email an abstract to one of the organizers (Neville Grech, Magnus Madsen or Max Schaefer).
-Talks slots will be approximately 25 minutes (depending on the number of submissions we receive), followed by Q&A. We will not publish any proceedings, but slides from talks can be put online on the workshop web site if desired.
+Talks slots will be 30 minutes, but speakers are encouraged to allow 5-10 minutes for Q&A. We will not publish any proceedings, but slides from talks can be put online on the workshop web site if desired.